What is the Difference Between a Ford Expedition Limited and Platinum?

 This trim level comes with three-zone automatic climate control, parking sensors for the rear, and an auto-dimming rear-view mirror.

-The Ford Sync 3 system gets slapped on as well, offering smartphone app integration via Apple CarPlay and Android Auto, voice controls, and an 8-inch touchscreen display.
+The Ford Sync 3 system also gets slapped on, offering smartphone app integration via Apple CarPlay and Android Auto, voice controls, and an 8-inch touchscreen display.

 The Limited comes after the XLT, and after the Limited comes the King Ranch.